Hey there :wave:

 - Internet Archaeology (studying the internet of the past)

 If you'd like to contact me, I can be reached at [email protected].

-You can think of me as a digital-marketer-who-can-program.
+In summary, you can view of me as a digital-marketer-who-can-program.
 Think Patrick McKenzie here (patio11 of Hacker News fame).
 When programming and marketing are combined, special things happen.
 Imagine possibilities like:

-- Build a natural sharing mechanic into your B2C product that actually makes sense (Think Dropbox's 250MB for referrals)
+- Build a natural sharing mechanic into your B2C product that actually makes sense (such as Dropbox's 250MB for referrals

 - Assemble a B2B sales lead list of the highest quality (better than you can buy) with custom-coded contact scraping software

 - Increase SaaS free-to-paid conversions with a top-notch automated lifecycle email campaign